DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 1. A PC to serve as a client

-2. An EC2 Linux server (the web server running on RedHat Linux OS), where I'll install WordPress
+2. An EC2 Linux server (the web server running on RedHat Linux OS), where I'll install WordPress.
+(Due to AWS EC2 charges, I had to switch to an Oracle VirtualBox VM)

-3. An EC2 Linux server (the database server running on RedHat Linux OS)
+3. An EC2 Linux server (the database server running on RedHat Linux OS).
+Due to AWS EC2 charges, I had to switch to an Oracle VirtualBox VM.

 ## Configuring a Web Server and Implementing LVM Storage Subsystem on It